-- The school attempts to acknowledge all the efforts and achievements of children, both in and out of school through, for example, the weekly school newsletter, class weekly updates and assemblies. - Assemblies, Masses and the EYFS Liturgy promote positive behaviour by promoting key values: responsibility, respect, love, joy, reconciliation/peace, justice, hope.
+- Frequent reminders regarding expectations - Remaining calm and always being consistent - Establishing close Home/ School links - Addressing attitudes as well as behaviour: often undesirable behaviour is caused by a particular attitude; conversely positive attitudes should be encouraged and rewarded - Demonstrating to pupils that their company and contributions are appreciated; knowing pupils and their interests - Listening to children's concerns - Dealing with all misbehaviour to ignore it is to condone it and being seen to act fairly and appropriately - Using sanctions appropriately and only as necessary - Use of a House Points system for all pupils where points are awarded for academic work, achievement, effort and for being a good citizen. - The school attempts to acknowledge all the efforts and achievements of children, both in and out of school through, for example, the weekly school newsletter, class weekly updates and assemblies. - Assemblies, Masses and the EYFS Liturgy promote positive behaviour by promoting key values: responsibility, respect, love, joy, reconciliation/peace, justice, hope.

-7.2.
+6.2.
 Behaviour in the Classroom and School Building

 - a) There is a corporate responsibility for good order throughout the School, on stairways, in corridors, cloakrooms, the dinner hall and playground.
-Encourage pride in the School insist on a clean and tidy cloakroom and classroom, including pupils' desks, shelves, cupboards; leave tables and chairs in the proper place and the board clean; keep displays fresh and stimulating - b) Every class teacher is responsible for pastoral care and discipline in the classroom, and will discuss the School's Mission Statement and the class rules in conjunction with Saint Rafaela's Way School code of conduct (See Appendix 1) at the beginning of each School year.
+Encourage pride in the School insist on a clean and tidy cloakroom and classroom, including pupils' desks, shelves, cupboards; leave tables and chairs in the proper place and the board clean; keep displays fresh and stimulating - b) Every class teacher is responsible for pastoral care and discipline in the classroom, and will discuss the School's Mission Statement and the class rules in conjunction with "Saint Rafaela's Way" School Code of Conduct (See Appendix 1) at the beginning of each School year.
 These will then be on display in each classroom.

-7.3.
+6.3.
 Early Years Foundation Stage (EYFS)

 - a) At our school, we recognise that behaviour management techniques must be adapted to take into account the development of young children in the foundation stage.
 Our behaviour management strategies in the EYFS are based upon the whole school behaviour policy, but with adaptations to account for the children's young age.
 As in the wider school, in the EYFS our behaviour management strategies are, where possible, positive.
 It is expected that all staff members who work at our school EYFS will use and promote positive language with children where possible.
-Our behaviour management strategies at our school EYFS are based on the following key principles: - We model expected behaviour. - We use eye contact with children. - We use our body language as well as our words. - We use specific praise to reward positive behaviour. - Where possible, we ignore negative or attention seeking behaviour. - We phrase our requests in a positive manner. - We promote independence and responsibility. - We use our knowledge of each child as an individual. - We do not make assumptions about young children's understanding. - We empower children to choose the right course of action. - b) When children under four behave in unacceptable ways, we recognise that strategies for supporting them need to be developmentally appropriate and differ from those used for older children.
+Our behaviour management strategies at our school EYFS are based on the following key principles: - We model expected behaviour. - We use eye contact with children. - We use our body language as well as our words. - We use specific praise to reward positive behaviour. - Where possible, we ignore negative or attention seeking behaviour. - We phrase our requests in a positive manner. - We promote independence and responsibility.

+- We use our knowledge of each child as an individual. - We do not make assumptions about young children's understanding. - We empower children to choose the right course of action. - b) When children under four behave in unacceptable ways, we recognise that strategies for supporting them need to be developmentally appropriate and differ from those used for older children.
 We recognise that very young children are unable to regulate their own emotions, such as fear, anger and distress, and require sensitive adults to help them do this.
 Common unacceptable behaviours of children under four include tantrums, biting and fighting.
 We require staff to be calm and patient, to offer comfort to intense emotions, to help children manage their feelings and to talk about them to help resolve issues and promote understanding.